shivkoirala/LearnAngular/README.md

 # Technical support for this book

-If you need any technical help while completing a lab or step please log the issues at https://github.com/shivkoirala/LearnAngular/.
+If you need any technical help while completing a lab or step please log issues at https://github.com/shivkoirala/LearnAngular/issues.
 When you log a technical help, please mention the following: -

 •	Lab number and step number Where you face the problem.